Laurence School has a strong and close-knit parent community.

 Laurence School brings parents together throughout the school year for many incredible events and activities!
 From our fantastic community-building and fundraising events to the Spring Open House and Global Faire, there are many opportunities for parents and families to socialize and build friendships.

-Events include: Back to School Night, Friday Assemblies, Holiday Boutique, Lightning Dance (our family dance), Parent-Teacher Social, Party Book Events, Spring Event & Auction, Spring Open House, Global Faire & Art Show
+Back to School Night • Friday School-Wide Assemblies • Parent-Teacher Social • Party Book Events • Spring Open House, Global Faire & Art Show

 The school-home partnership is incredibly important in educating our Laurence students.
 That's why we see parent education as an integral step towards educating the "Total Family," and offer opportunities for parents to continue their journey as life long learners.

 Parent Education Series: Each school year, we strive to bring parents interesting authors and experts to speak about the latest and most important topics in parenting and raising children.
-Click here to learn about our 2019-2020 speakers.
+Recent speakers and topics have included: